igor-lirussi/VR-Forest/README.md

 ## License
-This project is licensed under License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under License - see the [LICENSE](LICENSE) file for details